julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 A: Sewn into sachets, tucked under pillows, or placed near doorways to prevent spiritual attacks and fae mischief.

 **Q: How is wormwood used in protective magic?**
 A: Planted or burned to repel restless spirits, madness, misfortune, and lingering negative energies.
-Related rituals can be explored in **[Wormwood in Witchcraft and War: From Babylon To The Balkans](/wormwood-witchcraft-war/)**.
+Related rituals can be explored in **[Artemisia And Witchcraft](/wormwood-witchcraft-war/)**.

 **Q: How is angelica used in protective magic?**
 A: Worn or carried to protect women and children from illness, enchantment, or spiritual harm.